hyung8758/MNIST-related-code/README.md

 NOTE: it appears that SVM is the best approach in terms of generalizing to the entire dataset

-for exmaple: one can test this method by these steps:
+for exmaple: one can test this method with these steps:

 make clean && make test_svm